Information portal for Dr. Farrah's politics courses at Oakland Community College (Oakland County Michigan, USA)

 Events and Activities:

-Below are pictures from one of the many student political issue conventions (the 2011 MI student political issues convention in Dearborn, MI November 11, 2011.
+Below are pictures from one of the many student political issue conventions (the 2011 MI student political issues convention in Dearborn, MI November 11, 2011).
 Between 600-700 students from Oakland, Wayne, Monroe, and Macomb counties voted in an issues agenda and presented it to members from the US Congress, officials from the state legislature in Lansing, and local mayors.
 The League of Women Voters (LWV) also helped organize the event with teaching faculty primarily (political scientists) from Henry Ford Community College and Oakland Community College.
 Last year for the 2015 Convention, US Senator Debbie Stabenow, US House of Representative Debbie Dingell, and state legislators attended a great event that included participation with students from Beirut, Lebanon via an interactive webinar.
 In (2014), HFCC, UM-Dearborn, OCC, the LWV, and other partners converged on October 31st at HFCC.
-The event brings Congress and Lansing to the classroom, and political engagement becomes real for participating students and faculty (all in one semester!).
+The event brings Congress and Lansing, even a Municipality to the classroom; and political engagement becomes real for participating students and faculty (all in one semester!).
 In 2012, over 750 students gathered right before the presidential election of 2012, continuing the tradition of collaborative and student-driven projects that are part of a grassroots and national movement to build voice in the political process through primarily educational institutions (and the introduction to the American Government course).
-November 15, 2013 at HFCC from 9:00am-1:30pm drew over 500 students, so with the important non-presidential electoral cycle (2014), October 31st brought an important voice to students in the SE Michigan region----Open Plenary held at FORFA Auditorium, workshops at Liberal Arts Building, the FORFA, and other venues.
+The November 15, 2013 convention at HFCC from 9:00am-1:30pm drew over 500 students, so with the important non-presidential electoral cycle (2014), October 31st brought an important voice to students in the SE Michigan region----Open Plenary held at FORFA Auditorium, workshops at Liberal Arts Building, the FORFA, and other venues.

 Reading the US Constitution (click on the link from the US Senate): HERE